CI Split Dollar: Protect Your Business & Build Wealth

 This strategy allows for a personal tax-free refund of corporate and personal premiums while safeguarding the business against the financial impact of a critical illness affecting a key individual.

-What is CI Split Dollar Insurance
+Understanding CI Split Dollar Insurance for Canadian Businesses

 It’s a shared ownership structure involving a Critical Illness (CI) insurance policy, typically between a corporation and a shareholder or key employee.